Seeds and Seed Catalogs

 Sowing Seeds:

-There is no trick to the basic process of sowing and planting seeds.
-Seed
+There is no trick to the basic process of sowing and planting.
+Seed packets

-packets will normally tell you the depth and spacing of seeds.
-Follow those
+will normally tell you the proper depth and spacing.
+Follow those instructions.

 The most frequent mistake growers make is to plant seeds too deeply.
-All
+If the

-From a practical standpoint, make sure to read the instructions on the seed
+From a practical standpoint, make sure to read the instructions on the packet,

-packet for the proper depth to sow your seed.
-When in doubt plant it shallower
+for the proper depth to sow your seed.
+When in doubt, plant it shallower

 than the instructions.
 This is especially true if you have hard, clay soils